Spartan30/job_posting_api/README.md

-PATCH  '/description/:id' - Update the 'description' field for a job posting with a specific ID PATCH  '/location/:id'    - Update the 'location' field for a job posting with a specific ID PATCH  '/wage/:id'        - Update the 'wage' field for a job posting with a specific ID DELETE '/jobposting/:id'  - Delete a job posting with a specific ID
+PATCH  '/description/:id' - Update the 'description' field for a job posting with a specific ID PATCH  '/location/:id'    - Update the 'location' field for a job posting with a specific ID PATCH  '/wage/:id'        - Update the 'wage' field for a job posting with a specific ID PATCH  '/company/:id'     - Update the 'company' field for a job posting with a specific ID DELETE '/jobposting/:id'  - Delete a job posting with a specific ID